-- 35. Under the FTCA, a Treaty settlement entity includes a post-settlement governance entity, defined as a body corporate or trustees of a trust established by a claimant group for receiving redress, or for participating in arrangements established under a Treaty settlement Act. - 36.
-We have identified the following post-settlement governance entities associated with the Treaty settlements: - Ngāti Whātua Ōrākei Trustee Limited (in its capacity as trustee of the Ngāti Whātua Ōrākei Trust Board) under the Ngāti Whātua Ōrākei Claims Settlement Act 2012 - Ngā Maunga Whakahii o Kaipara Development Trust under the Ngāti Whātua o Kaipara Claims Settlement Act 2013 - Te Kawerau Iwi Settlement Trust under the Te Kawerau ā Maki Claims Settlement Act 2015 - d.
+- 37. Under the FTCA, a Treaty settlement entity includes a post-settlement governance entity, defined as a body corporate or trustees of a trust established by a claimant group for receiving redress, or for participating in arrangements established under a Treaty settlement Act. - 38.
+We have identified the following post-settlement governance entities associated with the Treaty settlements: - Ngāti Whātua Ōrākei Trustee Limited (in its capacity as trustee of the Ngāti Whātua Ōrākei Trust) under the Ngāti Whātua Ōrākei Claims Settlement Act 2012 - Ngā Maunga Whakahii o Kaipara Development Trust under the Ngāti Whātua o Kaipara Claims Settlement Act 2013 - c.
+Te Kawerau lwi Settlement Trust under the Te Kawerau ā Maki Claims Settlement Act 2015 - d.
 Ngāti Tamaoho Settlement Trust under the Ngāti Tamaoho Claims Settlement Act 2018 - e.
-Ngāi Tai ki Tāmaki Trust under the Ngāi Tai ki Tāmaki Claims Settlement Act 2018 - 37.
-A post-settlement governance entity may exist ahead of finalisation of a deed of settlement and/or enactment of Treaty settlement legislation. - 38.
+Ngāi Tai ki Tāmaki Trust under the Ngāi Tai ki Tāmaki Claims Settlement Act 2018. - 39.
+A post-settlement governance entity may exist ahead of finalisation of a deed of settlement and/or enactment of Treaty settlement legislation. - 40.
 We have identified the following post-settlement governance entities in this category are also relevant: - a.
 Te Ākitai Waiohua Settlement Trust was ratified as the post-settlement governance entity for the Te Ākitai Waiohua Treaty settlement in June 2014.
-Te Ākitai Waiohua and the Crown signed a deed of settlement on 12 November 2021 - b.
-Ngāti Maru Rūnanga Trust was ratified as the post-settlement governance entity for the Ngāti Maru (Hauraki) Treaty settlement in August 2012.
-Ngāti Maru (Hauraki) and the Crown initialled a deed of settlement on 8 September 2017 - c.
-Ngāti Tamaterā Treaty Settlement Trust was ratified as the post-settlement governance entity for the Ngāti Tamaterā Treaty settlement in August 2012.
-Ngāti Tamaterā and the Crown initialled a deed of settlement on 20 September 2017.
+Te Ākitai Waiohua and the Crown signed a deed of settlement on 12 November 2021 - Ngāti Maru Rūnanga Trust was ratified as the post-settlement governance entity for the Ngāti Maru (Hauraki) Treaty settlement in August 2012.
+Ngāti Maru (Hauraki) and the Crown initialled a deed of settlement on 8 September 2017